Distillation of Indistinguishable Photons

-The key observation behind the scheme is that the ideal input is successfully post-selected upon three times as often than the case where an error is present ($1/3$ Vs $1/9$), which allows the errors to be filtered out, approximately at a rate of 1/3 error reduction per round.
-The use of the asymmetric beamsplitter is fundamental to this, as it allows various other Fock states -- which would otherwise be present in Eq.~\eqref{eq:output_state} -- to undergo perfect destructive interference (for example we see there are no rails containing exactly two photons).
+The key observation behind the scheme is that the ideal input is successfully post-selected upon three times as often than the case where an error is present ($1/3$ {vs} $1/9$), which allows the errors to be filtered out, approximately at a rate of 1/3 error reduction per round.

 One can produce an upper bound on the error reduction (see App.~\ref{sect:eq_post_sel}), $\epsilon \rightarrow \epsilon'$ under the scheme:

 The reason this is a bound, instead of equality, is that the error reduction depends on the specifics of the distribution of errors in Eq.~\eqref{eq:single-photon-mixed}.
 In App.~\ref{sect:eq_post_sel} we also produce a lower bound on the error, $\epsilon' \ge \frac{\epsilon}{3} + \frac{2\epsilon^2}{3} + O(\epsilon^3)$.
 The scheme can be used to reduce errors ($\epsilon' < \epsilon)$ so long as the initial error $\epsilon$ is below around 43\%.